kenza-bouzid/VAE-VampPrior/README.md

 This is an implementation of the following paper in Tensorflow 2.0:
 * Jakub M. Tomczak, Max Welling, VAE with a VampPrior, [arXiv preprint](https://arxiv.org/abs/1705.07120), 2017

-We hereby compare the performance of a new prior ("Variational Mixture of Posteriors" prior, or VampPrior for short) for the variational auto-encoder framework with one layer and two layers of stochastic hidden units.
+We hereby compare the performance of a new prior ("Variational Mixture of Posteriors" prior, or VampPrior for short) for the Variational Auto-Encoder framework with one layer and two layers of stochastic hidden units.

 ## Models
 We provide a vanilla version of a VAE and a Hierarchical one with two level priors.
 Each architecture can be used with and without the VampPrior.
 The VampPrior let you train the pseudo-inputs or randomly choose them from the data.